 We receive a goodly number of queries via email at Como Audio and although we have a small staff, we endeavor to respond promptly, often within a few hours if not sooner.
 As you might imagine, we answer a lot of the same questions over and over again.
-That was the genesis behind Tech Rap: Top 20 FAQs, Part One, covering more than twenty frequently asked questions from our customers.
-Now, here comes Tech Rap: Top 20 FAQs, Part Two, with more burning questions you have been meaning to ask but never got around to it.
+That was the genesis behind my first Tech Rap: Ask Como Audio, covering more than twenty frequently asked questions from our customers.
+Now, here comes another in our series of Ask Como Audio Tech Raps, with yet more burning questions you have been meaning to ask but never got around to it, in no particular order.

 1. Why does the Como Audio Bluetooth Turntable come supplied with two belts, and is a 45 RPM adapter included?

 The flat sided belt is the belt to use when setting up the CA Turntable.
 The round sided belt is only for use with 78 RPM records.
 The stylus must also be changed out to a special stylus that supports 78 RPM records which can be special ordered through us.
 The rounded belt was literally added at the last minute, thus it is not listed in the Quick Start Guide included with the Turntable.
 However, it is referenced in the Turntable’s complete user manual on our website under “Support”.
 And yes, a 45 RPM adapter is included!